-Total E&P Limited, the oil exploration and production arm of the French oil giant, Total, have announced they will not accept the use of wooden poles for scaffolding during the construction process for the development of the oil and gas sector.
+Total E&P Limited, Total, have announced they will not accept the use of wooden poles for scaffolding during the construction process for the development of the oil and gas sector.

 This may be considered by some people as part of the oil industry’s demand for high standards, but the fact is that it should be regarded as the most sensible practice by the construction industry.
 The decision should also be applauded for being environmentally friendly by the fact that it will prevent the cutting on immature trees.
 For engineers, preservation of the trees is a serious ethical factor that calls for preservation of the environment by using friendly materials.